Skip to content

 Guide: Multi-Service Project

-This guide covers projects with multiple application containers — for example a web frontend, a background worker, and a scheduler.
+This guide covers projects with multiple application containers — for example a web frontend, a background worker, a scheduler, and a project-local third-party container that is not part of dde’s built-in service catalogue (databases, caches, mail).

 • dde installed and dde system:doctor passing